jpartlow/nested_vms/README.md

     os-arch: x86_64
 ```

-By default this will generate a single nested VM with a hostname
+By default this will generate a single nested VM with an fqdn of
-'test-agent-1' that can be reached via SSH on the runner using the key
+'test-agent-1.vm' that can be reached via SSH on the runner using the
-"${HOME}/.ssh/ssh-id-test.pub" (where $HOME is the home directory of
+key "${HOME}/.ssh/ssh-id-test.pub" (where $HOME is the home directory
-the runner user on the gha runner vm).
+of the runner user on the gha runner vm).

 ## License